 This course emphasizes the use of technology in the service of effective communication.
 It offers hands-on experience in preproduction, production, and postproduction, both in studio and in the field.
 Requires extensive work outside of class.
-Prerequisite: CO 2210 or permission of instructor.
 Offered every other spring.